sibulelozondi/AI-Engineer-Track/Intro-AI-Chat/README.md

 ---

-## 👨‍💻 Author
+## Author

 **Sibulelo Zondi**

-I'm documenting my AI Engineering journey by building projects from beginner to advanced, with the goal of becoming a remote AI Engineer and eventually building my own AI company.
+I'm documenting my AI Engineering journey by building projects from beginner to advanced, with the goal of becoming a remote AI Engineer, Innovation lead, AI Software developer and eventually building my own AI company.

-⭐ If you found this project helpful, feel free to star the repository!